bodgit/puppet-nut/README.md

 This module ensures that the Network UPS Tools (NUT) are installed and configured.

-RHEL/CentOS and OpenBSD are supported using Puppet 4.4.0 or later.
+RHEL/CentOS, Ubuntu and OpenBSD are supported using Puppet 4.4.0 or later.

 ## Setup